bushpika2008/Experiment-4-Single-Server-with-infinite-Capacity-Queueing-Model/README.md

 # OUTPUT:
 <img width="883" height="343" alt="image" src="https://github.com/user-attachments/assets/16d2a205-a902-41c0-9c87-8fe2c4c6c0ae" />

-# Result:
+# RESULT:
  The average number of material in the system and in the conveyor and waiting time are successfully found.